-WHEREAS, City administration recommends adoption of the proposed fiscal policies and investment policies.
+WHEREAS, City Administration recommends adoption of the proposed Fiscal Policy Manual.

-NOW, THEREFORE, BE IT RESOLVED BY THE MAYOR AND COUNCIL OF THE CITY OF GRAND ISLAND, NEBRASKA, that the Fiscal Policies Manual and the Investment Policy for the City of Grand Island is hereby approved and adopted; and that the city administration be responsible for implementation of the polices outlined therein.
+NOW, THEREFORE, BE IT RESOLVED BY THE MAYOR AND COUNCIL OF THE CITY OF GRAND ISLAND, NEBRASKA, that the Fiscal Policy Manual for the City of Grand Island is hereby approved and adopted; and that the city administration be responsible for implementation of the policy outlined therein.